damianoneill/healthbot/docs/playbooks-rules.md

 root@db2d47fcc0ea#
 ```

-As before, lets use the set command to create a definition, this time for a sensor in the ptp-lock-status Rule.
+As before, let's use the set command to create a definition, this time for a sensor in the ptp-lock-status Rule.

 ```console
 set iceberg topic external rule ptp-lock-status sensor ptp-lock-status description "An iAgent based Sensor, using the ptp-lock-status.yml configuration file" synopsis "iAgent PTP Sensor" iAgent file "ptp-lock-status.yml" table "PtpLockStatusTable" frequency 60s